 I didn’t include any raw Paleo carrot cakes recipes because I think they are just weird.
 There is no way they can even be close to the same except that they have carrots.
 Whoopty Doo, that doesn’t impress me.
-It has to have some flour of some sort in it in my opinion to be called a cake.
-Plus it has to have frosting of some sort.
+It has to have some flour of some sort in it, in my opinion, to be called a cake.
+Plus it has to have a frosting of some sort.
 I may be old fashioned, but that’s just how I feel.

 What do you like in your carrot cake?
 What do you not like in it?
 I hope you enjoy these.

 If you like these Paleo Carrot Cakes, you may also like these recipes:

 Paleo Carrot Cakes Recipes

 1. Paleo Carrot Cake with Maple Syrup – My Natural Family

 I absolutely adore carrot cake so when I was forced to eat a Paleo diet I was so sad.
 Then I decided to do something about it.
 I realized I could make the cake with alternative flour and a substitute cream cheese frosting.
 That’s when I developed this recipe made with coconut flour and frosting made with cashews.
 It turned out both beautiful and delicious.
 You need to give it a try.

 2. Carrot Cake with Whipped Coconut Frosting – Heartbeet Kitchen